[TOC]

 Figure 1.
 Participation and success rate of candidates in Discovery Early Career Researcher Award 2025 by gender and career age*^

-* Career age is calculated as years since PhD based on the earliest qualification held by the participant.
+* Career age is calculated as years since PhD based on the earliest qualification held by the participant.^ Calculated career age does not take career interruptions into consideration.

 Table 4.
 Discovery Early Career Researcher Award 2025: Gender by Discipline Panel - submission and award numbers, and success rates